Burtelson is committed to privacy awareness by unleashing the potential for breaching the security of the most vulnerable target: You.

 Someone just took your picture.
 Now what?

 Smartphone cameras have come a long way, and the camera in a high-end phone, such as the latest iPhone, can almost match the quality of a good DSLR camera.
 Therefore, we use them often and in everyday life.
 We post these photos on social media, share them with family and friends, and add them to our vast photo collections.
-But when a person takes a photo of you, a customer or a colleage on the street, in the office or at a conference, is it harmless?
+But when a person takes a photo of you, a patient or a staff member on the street, inside your facility or at a conference, is it harmless?
 Maybe.
 But maybe not.

 Our research activities are meant to create awareness of how public information on social media profiles can be used by an attacker to accurately gain access to a target’s personal identifying information, including protected health information.